 Certainly, deals DO appear a few weeks out (thanks Dollar Flight Club for all those emails…), but I’d rather not risk it.
-Instead, I set up price alerts for flight prices for the dates and destination of my trip (Momondo is my favorite website to use, but Skyscanner is also great).
+Instead, I set up price alerts for flight prices for the dates and destination of my trip (Google Flights is my favorite website to use, but Skyscanner is also great).
 Once I see a price that’s reasonable and I’m within that 4-6 month time frame, I buy my tickets.

 For our April trip to Portugal, I bought our flight tickets in November.
 I haven’t seen lower prices for those tickets since then.

 Step 5: Hotel accommodations